thetrime/smart-puck/README.md

 A shell script is available for bash users. `mpremote cp *.py :` doesn't work on Windows.
 A workaround is to stop using Windows.

 That's it.
 Reboot and it's ready!

+# To do list
+## Code
+   * We never stash the keys.
+Change the logic to stash them once a day, instead of every time we roll them
+   * The window is probably way too big.
+Reducing it will massively speed up the startup
+   * The deque has a fixed length.
+We don't need to manage it explicitly like we did in the full version

+## Hardware
+Finish the schematic and PCB design
+Create a STL for the case